lploc94/flutter_orchestrator/book/chapters/02_architecture_concepts.md

     Orch->>UI: State updated
 ```

-**Key difference**: The Orchestrator doesn't `await`.
-It dispatches and continues.
+**Key difference**: The Orchestrator does not `await` the result of `dispatch`.
+It dispatches the job and effectively says, *"I have started this process.
+I am now free to handle other things.
+Let me know when you are done."*

+This makes the UI **non-blocking by default**.

 ---

 ## 2.3.
 The Command-Event Pattern

-Communication flows in two directions through different channels.
+To achieve this decoupled communication, we use two different channels:

 ```mermaid
 graph TB